Hague Service Convention: Serve quickly in China

 Is China a party to the Hague Service Convention?

-Worldwide, Hague Convention serves typically take about two months.
-It can take as long as a year in China.
+Worldwide, parties typically complete Hague Convention serves in about two months.
+In China, the process can take as long as a year for Hague Convention serves.

 Can we conduct serves under the Hague Service Convention?